In a Debt Relief Order (DRO):

 Who does a DRO suit?

-- with a family and a low paying job, then it could be many years before you are free of childcare costs, so again a DRO can be a very good choice for you.
+- with a family and a low or average wage job, it could be many years before you are free of childcare costs, so again a DRO can be a very good choice for you.

 How to set up a DRO

 Citizens Advice sets up more DROs than any other advice agency.
 They can also help if you have problems with priority debts such as rent arrears.

 After the debt adviser decides that a DRO is a suitable option for you and talked you through the details, you will usually be sent an application pack to complete.